dfpena/epidemic-simulation-pygame/README.md

 ALTHOUGH I TAKE GREAT PAIN TO TRY TO REPRESENT WHAT IS BEING REPORTED TAKE THE OUTPUT OF THIS SIMULATOR WITH PLENTY OF SALT.

 Simulation of infection progression given a reasonably natural network of connected individuals.
-[StremeCoder]([http://do.pluricorp.com/page/stremecoder](http://do.pluricorp.com/page/stremecoder) is used to maintain this code and generate different infection parameters, but is not required and the python source can be modified directly in the simloop function to simulate different diseases.
+[StremeCoder Desktop](https://gumroad.com/pluri) is the IDE used to maintain this code and generate different infection parameters, but is not required and the python source can be modified directly in the simloop function to simulate different diseases.

+You can also use the webversion for free [StremeCoder Live](https://pluricorp.com/stremecoder) it runs on your browser so it lacks some system functions that can only work on desktop apps, but it will still get the job done.

 This simulation uses a social network generated in networkx